 Animals have long served as an inspiration for robotics.
 However, many of the mechanical properties, physical capabilities, and the behavioral flexibility seen in animals have yet to be achieved in robotic platforms.
-Towards addressing this gap, research in the CMU B.O.R.G focuses on the use of organic materials as structures, actuators, sensors, and controllers towards the development of biohybrid and organic robots and biohybrid prosthetics.
+Towards addressing this gap, research in the CMU B.O.R.G focuses on the use of organic materials as structures, actuators, sensors, and controllers towards the development of biohybrid and organic robots.
 The research group’s long-term goal is to develop completely organic, autonomous robots with programmable neural circuits.
-Such robotic systems will have applications in search and rescue, environmental monitoring, and prosthetics.
+Such robotic systems will have future applications in medicine, search and rescue, and environmental monitoring.

 Joining the Department of Mechanical Engineering at Carnegie Mellon University in Fall 2018, Webster-Wood established the Biohybrid and Organic Robotics Group (B.O.R.G.), bringing together bio-inspired robotics, tissue engineering, and computational neuroscience to create novel devices.